flutter/packages/packages/google_adsense/README.md

 ### Ad unfilled

 There is no deterministic way to make sure your ads are 100% filled even when testing.
 Some of the way to increase the fill rate:
+- Ensure your ad units are correctly configured in AdSense
 - Try setting `adTest` parameter to `true`
 - Try setting AD_FORMAT to `auto` (default setting)
 - Try setting FULL_WIDTH_RESPONSIVE to `true` (default setting)